CURRENT PROMO: 25% discount off your trial lesson

 -Niki Williams (Founder, Performing Artist, & Teacher)

-Niki Williams has taught for over 12 years, with a fun, effective approach that equips students with techniques to quickly progress in playing the piano.
-Much of her success stems from her extensive training and performance experiences.
-Also, she has expertise in two artistic fields: music and acting.
+Ms. Williams has expertise in two artistic fields: music and acting.
 Adults and children who pursue multiple areas in the performing arts or musical theatre (which requires music, acting, and dance skills) take advantage of this.
 Students who study one area also benefit since she's able to integrate interdisciplinary techniques, e.g., to help piano students produce rich, colorful music with ease.

 Ms. Williams completed acting conservatory training at the Maggie Flanigan Studio in New York, studying Meisner technique directly with Maggie Flanigan; Linklater technique for voice and speech with Alyssa Ciccarello (Tisch School of the Arts-trained & Designated Linklater Center Teacher); and Williamson technique with Nathan Flower (Director of the Meisner Studio at NYU Tisch School of the Arts & Certified Williamson Practitioner).
 She also studied Alexander technique while training in and performing Shakespeare; this has also equipped her with techniques for producing sound as a vocalist and pianist in healthy ways.
 Morever, she studied on-camera technique with Bob Krakower, a top acting coach to award-winning actors and actresses.